Proprioception: Plants and bacteria

-Although they lack neurons, a form of proprioception has also been described in some plants (angiosperms).
+Although they lack neurons, systems responding to stimuli (analogous to the sensory system in animals with a nervous system, which includes the proprioception) have also been described in some plants (angiosperms).
 Terrestrial plants control the orientation of their primary growth through the sensing of several vectorial stimuli such as the light gradient or the gravitational acceleration.
 This control has been called tropism.
 A quantitative study of shoot gravitropism demonstrated that, when a plant is tilted, it cannot recover a steady erected posture under the sole driving of the sensing of its angular deflection versus gravity.
 An additional control through the continuous sensing of its curvature by the organ and the subsequent driving an active straightening process are required.
 Being a sensing by the plant of the relative configuration of its parts, it has been called proprioception.
 This dual sensing and control by gravisensing and proprioception has been formalized into a unifying mathematical model simulating the complete driving of the gravitropic movement.
 This model has been validated on 11 species sampling the phylogeny of land angiosperms, and on organs of very contrasted sizes, ranging from the small germination of wheat (coleoptile) to the trunk of poplar trees.